jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditions.rst

 * The goal is to know if the last arithmatic operation performed caused any of the status signals to change
 * However, the adder is always outputting a value based on the contents of registers A and B

-    * This is true, even when addition/subtraction is not being performed
+    * This is true, even when addition/subtraction is not intentionally being performed

-* For example, consider the steps the system performs when performing ``5 - 5``
+* For example, consider the steps the system performs when calculating ``5 - 5``

-    * Load data into A
+    * Load ``5``` into A
-    * Load data into B
+    * Load ``-5`` into B
+    * Set the subtraction signal

         * At this instant, the status flag signal for ``0`` should be high

-            * The overflow will also be high too, as a consequence of 2s compliment
+            * The overflow will also be high too, as a consequence of 2s compliment arithmetic

     * Put value from ALU into A